 Please see our list of EVS Frequently Asked Questions for more information.

 We'd like to say farewell to this year's Dublin EVS placements who are departing to return home on the 4th September.
 We can't thank them enough for all their support over the past 12 months and we'd like to wish them the very best of luck on their journeys.

-Our new Dublin EVS placemebnts will start on the 9th September.
+Our new Dublin EVS placemebnts started on the 9th September.
 Welome to Depaul Emanuele, Hannah, Solveig & Luca!

 2016 Departing EVS with Depaul's Volunteer Coordinators.